 The purpose of this ergonomic design is to reduce pressure on the sensitive veins and nerves located in and around the perineum.

-They also theoretically improve air flow.
-An extensive study done by Specialized actually found that improper sizing with cutout saddles can be particularly uncomfortable for women as they can place too much pressure on some areas while causing other areas to swell through the cutout.
+They also theoretically improve airflow.
+Improper sizing with cutout saddles can be particularly uncomfortable for women as they can place too much pressure on some areas while causing other areas to swell through the cutout.

 5. Padding Levels